How to Launch Your First Profitable Course With My 3-Phase Launch Model

 1. Publish at least 1 relevant blog post per week leading up to the cart open.

-So if your Pre-Launch Phase is 4 weeks long, you’ll publish 4 blog posts (1 per week) leading up to the cart open date.
-These blog posts should be directly related to the topic of the course you’ll be selling.
-They should establish your expertise on the topic, get people interested, and also drive traffic to your email list.
+If your pre-launch phase is 4 weeks long, you'll publish 4 blog posts (1 per week) leading up to the cart open date.
+The blog posts should be directly related to the topic of the course you'll be selling and they should establish your expertise on the topic, get people interested, and drive traffic to your email list.
 Speaking of…

 2. Create and release a "signature lead magnet".

-Remember how one of your main goals for the Pre-Launch Phase is to grow your email list with relevant leads?
-That’s where your signature lead magnet comes in!
-During the Pre-Launch Phase, I want you to come up with a lead magnet (AKA an opt-in freebie) that’s directly related to the topic of your course and share it in every blog post that you publish in the Pre-Launch Phase.
+Remember how one of your main goals I mentioned for the pre-launch phase was to grow your email list with relevant leads?
+That's where your signature lead magnet comes in!

-The difference between a regular lead magnet and what I call a “signature lead magnet” is that your signature lead magnet will be slightly more general and encompass a broader range of information.
-In other words, instead of being so micro-specific that it only fits into one of your pre-launch blog posts, you want to create a lead magnet that’s general enough (but still insanely valuable) that it fits into all 3 or 4 of your pre-launch blog posts.
+The difference between a regular lead magnet and what I call a "signature lead magnet" is that your signature lead magnet is slightly more general.
+In other words, instead of being so micro-specific that it only fits into one particular blog post, you want to create a lead magnet that's general enough (but still super valuable!) that it fits perfectly in every single one of your pre-launch blog posts.

-In these emails you’ll drive traffic to your blog posts, share tips on the topic of your course, and let people know that something exciting is coming (the course!)
-Don’t feel like you have to keep your course a secret; that’s a mindset I had the first few times I launched courses, and it held me back from making sales.
+In your pre-launch emails, you'll drive traffic to your blog posts, share tips on the topic of your course, and let people know that something exciting is coming (your course!).

 4. Build excitement about your upcoming course on social media.

-Use your regular social channels — Instagram, Facebook, Twitter, etc. — to talk about your course, show behind-the-scenes peeks at the course material, and again, showcase your expertise on the topic.
+Use your social channels — Instagram, Facebook, Twitter, etc. — to talk about your course, show behind-the-scenes peeks at the course material, and showcase your expertise on the topic.
 Get.
 People.
 Excited.
 To.
-BUY!
+Buy!

-Wahoo!
-You made it to the big event: the Cart Open.
+Woo!
+You made it to the big event: the Cart Open Period.
 This is the 7-10 day span when your course is open for enrollment and those dolla dolla bills are rolling in.
-As you might have guessed, your big goal for this phase is to share your offering and make sales.
+As you probably guessed, your goal for this phase is to share your course and make sales.

-Tasks to Complete in the Cart Open Phase
+Tasks to Complete during the Cart Open Phase

 Let's look at the 4 tasks you'll want to complete during this phase.